MythesisProject2024/MAS_DecStream/README.md

 # MAS-DecStream

-MAS-DecStream is a runnable prototype for decentralized stream-task scheduling in heterogeneous MEC environments.
-It implements rule-based and LLM-assisted Contract-Net negotiation between representative edge-cluster agents.
+MAS-DecStream is a  agentic-AI framework for decentralized stream-task scheduling in heterogeneous MEC environments.
+It  implements LLM-assisted Contract-Net negotiation between representative edge-cluster agents.

 The clean project contains only the scenarios used in the paper.